 - Daily social and leisure activities with support to maintain hobbies

-- Shared computer with Internet access and Skype facility for resident general use in the computer room
+- Shared computer with internet access and skype facilities for resident general use

-- Open visiting: family and friends can also join our residents for a meal by booking in advance
+- Open visiting hours: family and friends can also join our residents for a meal by booking in advance

 - Pets are welcome to visit

 Quality of life is important to us and we offer a variety of social events and outings in our two minibuses.
 We encourage our residents to go shopping, pursue hobbies and attend clubs.